starlake-ai/starlake/docs/user/guide/introduction.rst

 ############

-Comet Data Pipeline automates the loading and parsing of files and their ingestion into a Datalake where datasets become available as strongly typed records.
+Comet Data Pipeline automates the loading and parsing of files and their ingestion into a Data Factorys where datasets become available as strongly typed records.